stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.19 `SetCustomMiningJob.Success` (Server -> Client)

-Response from the server when it accepts the custom mining job.
+Response from the Pool when it accepts the custom mining job.

+Up until receiving this message (and after having all the necessary information to start hashing), the miner SHOULD start hashing and buffer the work optimistically.

+This message acts as a commitment from the Pool to rewarding this job.
+In case the Pool does not commit (either by timeout, or responding with `SetCustomMiningJob.Error`), the miner SHOULD fall back to a different Pool (or solo).

-Client can start to mine on the job immediately (by using the `job_id` provided within this response).
+After receiving it, the miner can start submitting shares for this job immediately (by using the `job_id` provided within this response).

 | Field Name         | Data Type | Description                                                               |
 | ------------------ | --------- | ------------------------------------------------------------------------- |